lit/rfcs/rfcs/NNNN-decorator-roadmap.md

 - That standard decorators become the only way to declare reactive properties
 - That breaking changes are made to remove support for dynamically adding reactive properties, since that will not be used by the new decorators
-- A multi-stage plan for making the changes so that developers can incrementally migrate
+- A plan so that developers can incrementally migrate to standard decorators

 ### Audiences